 While this is generally not a heavily litigated point, our Boston workers’ compensation attorneys know some issues do arise.
 We work to help families obtain all the benefits to which they are entitled so that they are not swimming in debt as they mourn the loss of their loved one and grapple with the sudden loss of family income their death has caused.Third Party Lawsuits in Boston Workers’ Compensation Death Cases

-In cases where employee was killed on the job, the family may suffer far more substantial an economic loss than is typically compensable under the workers’ compensation act.
-Families of deceased workers will often need to look at additional avenues of recovery, and where there is a third-party negligently responsible for the employee’s death, there may be such as avenue of recovery in the form of personal injury lawsuit.
+In cases where an employee was killed on the job, the family may suffer far more substantial an economic loss that is typically compensable under the workers’ compensation act.
+Families of deceased workers will often need to look at additional avenues of recovery, and where there is a third-party negligently responsible for the employee’s death, there may be such as avenue of recovery in the form of a personal injury lawsuit.

 As our Boston workers’ compensation attorneys can explain, workers’ compensation is typically a single recovery system.
 This means that if you are an employee and you are injured or even killed on the job, a workers’ compensation claim is generally the only way to recover any compensation.
 You cannot file a civil personal injury lawsuit against your employer if you are eligible to apply for workers’ compensation benefits.